* European rally resumes

 * Graphic: World FX rates in 2020 tmsnrt.rs/2RBWI5E

-LONDON/SYDNEY, June 5 (Reuters) - World stocks held their ground near three-month highs as the euro hit its highest level since March 10, thanks to Europe’s stimulus boost, fuelling hopes for a global rebound.
+LONDON/SYDNEY, June 5 (Reuters) - World stocks held near three-month highs and the euro also remained close to a three-month peak, thanks to a larger than expected European stimulus boost and on hopes of a global economic rebound.

 Investors are pricing in an economic recovery despite data showing the severe damage wrought by coronavirus lockdowns.
 Later in the day, U.S. nonfarm payrolls figures are expected to show further deterioration in the country’s jobs market.

-Led by a jump in banks, insurers, vehicle manufacturers and travel, the pan-European STOXX 600 jumped 1.3%, still enjoying a boost from the European Central Bank’s pledge to supply extra cash to its Pandemic emergency purchase programme (PEPP).
+Led by a jump in banks, insurers, vehicle manufacturers and travel, the pan-European STOXX 600 rose 1.1%, still enjoying a boost from the European Central Bank’s pledge to supply extra cash to its Pandemic emergency purchase programme (PEPP).

-MSCI’s broadest index of Asia-Pacific shares outside of Japan rose 0.7%, reversing early losses to stay near a 12-week top.
+MSCI’s broadest index of Asia-Pacific shares outside of Japan rose 0.9%, reversing early losses to stay near a 12-week high.

-With investors tentatively in risk-on mode, emerging market stocks were up 0.6% on the day and on course for their best week since December 2011.
+Emerging market stocks were up 0.7% and also on course for their best week since December 2011.

-“The European Central Bank decision was better then expected in terms of liquidity,” said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.
 “The market has been driven by the sentiment that everything is going well and a recovery is in sight for the second half of the year.
 But the big question is is the market ahead of fundamentals?
-There’s room for consolidation.”
+There’s room for consolidation,” said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.

 Analysts cautioned about the heady levels, with equity valuations at their highest since the dot.com boom in 2000, according to Matthew Sherwood, investment strategist for Perpetual.